Undertone0809/gcop/docs/guide/best-practice.md

 git undo
 git pf
 ```

+The command is the same as `git reset HEAD~ && git push --force`.

 This means that you are reverting the regretful commit, which will result in one less commit locally.
 Then, through `pf`, you push force to the remote repository, equivalent to your previous commit never happening.